UIM-Community/perluim/README.md

 # Contribution welcome

 - Better UMP class (to do action on the REST API, and switch UMP if needed, HTTP request etc..).
-- Support for daemon probe (not really supported by main right now...)
 - Map all supported probes as .PM class with all callbacks as method with clear arguments.

 > Feel free to pull-request a new class etc...